line-d-org/heroku-setup-py/README.md

 [line^d](https://elements.heroku.com/addons/line-d) provides advanced Amazon S3 cloud storage with a built-in compute engine.
 It opens up new possibilities for developers by enhancing S3 to include programmable, event-driven workflows.
 Now anytime files are added/updated on AWS S3, you can run Dynos.

 line^d is an excellent foundation for building a data lake, or private data platform.
-By making S3's amazing data storage "reactive", line^d transforms files into a universal container for both data and compute instructions.
-Using special JSON inside (or attached to) your files, you can define a sequence of Dynos to run automatically as files are added to S3.
-With many other features like parallelism, retries, and execution guarantees, you can often eliminate the complexity of dedicated job queues and compute clusters.
+Making S3's data storage "reactive" by default, line^d transforms files into a universal container for both data and compute instructions.
+Using special JSON inside (or attached to) your files, you can define a sequence of Dynos to run automatically when they are added to S3.
+With many other features like parallelism, retries, and execution guarantees, you can often eliminate the cost and complexity of dedicated job queues/compute clusters.

 **Here are some things you can build with line^d:**